Afrotype/danfo/fontbakery/fontbakery-report.md

  * U+02EE MODIFIER LETTER DOUBLE APOSTROPHE: not included in any glyphset definition
  * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, cherokee, tifinagh, math
  * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: old-permic, malayalam, tai-le, canadian-aboriginal, tifinagh, coptic, syriac, math
+ * U+0307 COMBINING DOT ABOVE: try adding one of: malayalam, coptic, syriac, old-permic, tifinagh, canadian-aboriginal, tai-le, math
  * U+030A COMBINING RING ABOVE: try adding syriac
  * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
- * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
+ * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
  * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition
  * U+0310 COMBINING CANDRABINDU: not included in any glyphset definition